mrwatts88/showingflow/CURRENT_STATUS.md

 - the AWS trust path for CI is now defined through Terraform-managed GitHub OIDC and an ECR push role
 - the workflow logic for automated publish now exists and has been proven end to end in GitHub

-The next major step should continue moving outward from application code and toward delivery and operations: verify the updated workflow publishes both commit-SHA and `latest` tags, then start the first Kubernetes deployment artifacts that consume the ECR image.
-After that, the natural next layer is EKS automation.
+The next major step should continue moving outward from application code and toward delivery and operations, but the priority should now be Terraform maturity rather than Kubernetes artifacts.
+Before EKS work grows, Terraform should move to a remote backend, gain CI checks such as `fmt`, `validate`, and `plan`, and have a deliberate policy for when `apply` is allowed.
+After that, the natural next layer is Kubernetes deployment and EKS automation.